apache/qpid/qpid/java/jca/README.txt

 ConnectionURL
    The full connection URL to the broker.
-Default:amqp://guest:guest@/test?brokerlist='tcp://localhost:5672'
+Default: amqp://anonymous:passwd@client/test?brokerlist='tcp://localhost?sasl_mechs='PLAIN''

 TransactionManagerLocatorClass
     The class responsible for locating the transaction manager within a specific application server.
-This is a ResourceAdapter
-    Java Bean specific property and is application server specific.
-As such, it is currently commented out.
-Two examples have been provided.
+    This is a ResourceAdapter Java Bean specific property and is application server specific, as such, no default is provided.
 Default: none

 TransactionManagerLocatorMethod
-    The specific method on the class above used to acquire a reference to the platform specific transaction manager.
-    This is a ResourceAdapter Java Bean specific property and is application server specific.
+    The specific method on the TransactionManagerLocatorClass used to acquire a reference to the platform specific transaction manager.
+This is a ResourceAdapter Java Bean specific property and is application server specific as such, no default is provided.
-    As such, it is currently commented out.
-Two examples have been provided.
 Default:none

-Note, if you require XA support, both the TransactionManagerLocatorClass and the TransactionManagerLocatorMethod properties MUST be set.
-While application servers typically provide a mechanism to do this in the form of a specific deployment descriptor, or GUI console, the ra.xml file can also be modified directly.
+UseConnectionPerHandler
+    The Apache C++ Broker multiplexes on the physical connection rather than the session.
+As a result, performance improvements can be gained by allocating and assigning a connection per inbound listener.
+The alternative is to share a connection across each handler for a given endpoint (MDB).
+Default:true

 The ManagedConnectionFactory JavaBean
 =====================================